OpenEvalProject/evals/manuscripts/elife-22086/v2/manuscript.md

 U3 snoRNP adopts a rectangular structure and assembles into 90S with U3 RNA facing inside (Figure 3C, Figure 4E, Figure 4—figure supplement 1A).
 This arrangement allows the 5' domain of U3 RNA penetrate into the 90S structure for binding the 5' ETS and 18S RNA.
 The box C'/D side of U3 snoRNP (Nop1, Snu13 and the NTD of Nop58) fits into a U-shaped trench formed by Utp4 and Utp10.
 The box B/C side of U3 snoRNP (Rrp9, Snu13, Nop1 and the NTD of Nop56) contacts the basal part of the 5' domain of the ribosome, Sof1 and an unassigned protein Unk2.

-## Other 5' ETS proteins
+### Other 5' ETS proteins

 Besides UTPA, UTPB and U3 snoRNP, the 5' ETS RNA associates with Bud21, Utp7, Utp11, Mpp10, Imp3, Imp4, Sas10, Sof1, Fcf2 and Fcf1/Utp24 (Chaker-Margot et al., 2015; Zhang et al., 2016b).
 Imp3 and Imp4, bound to Mpp10 (Lee and Baserga, 1999), are buried inside the structure (Figure 7A–B).
 Utp24 is situated near the U3-18S duplex and the A1 site.
 The WD domains of Sof1 and Utp7 are located at the back.
 They and other unassigned densities between them seal the gap at the junction of U3 snoRNP, UTPA, UTPB and the central domain of the ribosome (Figure 4E).
 We de novo modeled two superhelical structures (Unk1, Unk2) (Figure 7F and I, Figure 1—figure supplement 5G–H) and many α-helices (Figure 7A–B).
 Many of the unassigned structures are close to the 5' ETS and U3 RNA and are likely from 5' ETS factors.
 A long α-helix that spans 104 Å was assigned to the N-terminal region of Utp11 by its crosslinking to Bms1 and S23 (Figures 7A–B and 9F).

-## Structure of 5' ETS and U3 RNA
+### Structure of 5' ETS and U3 RNA

-A secondary structure model has been previously proposed for the 5' ETS (
+A secondary structure model has been previously proposed for the 5' ETS (Yeh and Lee, 1992).
+We modified the model to account for the number, length and connection of 5' ETS helices observed in the 90S structure (Figure 6).
+The new model includes 10 helices H1–H10.
+H3 and H7–H10 are largely preserved from the previous model, while other helices are considerably different.
+Eight helices (H1–H4, H6–H9) of 5' ETS were modeled into the EM map (Figures 7C–D, Figure 1—figure supplement 5B), while H5, H10 and its flanking sequences to the A0 and A1 sites were not located.

 ![Figure 6.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig6-v2.jpg)

 **Figure 6.:** Paired regions of the 5' ETS RNA are labeled as H1 to H10.
 The 5' ETS and 18S RNA are numbered independently.
 Four hybrid duplexes of U3 observed in the 90S structure are named Ha, Hb, Hc and Hd.
-The grey-shaded sequences are not modeled.DOI: http://dx.doi.org/10.7554/eLife.22086.018
+The grey-shaded sequences are not modeled.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig6-figsupp1-v2.jpg)

 **Figure 6—figure supplement 1.:** (A) The previous model of U3-18S interaction.
 The U3 RNA is red and the 18S RNA is blue.
 (B) The new model of U3-18S interaction.
-The base pairing interaction between U3 and the helix 27 sequence of 18S is conserved in S. cerevisiae, S. pombe, A. thaliana, D. melanogaster and H. sapiens.DOI: http://dx.doi.org/10.7554/eLife.22086.019
+The base pairing interaction between U3 and the helix 27 sequence of 18S is conserved in S. cerevisiae, S. pombe, A. thaliana, D. melanogaster and H. sapiens.

 ![Figure 7.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig7-v2.jpg)

 **Figure 7.:** (A) Open-box view of 5' ETS and U3 RNA.
 The left view shows an intact 90S structure.
 The right view is resulted from removal of the 5' and 3' domain of small subunit, Utp30, Enp1, Unk2, Utp20, Bms1, Rcl1, Enp2 and Bfr2.
 The unassigned structures are colored grey.
 (B) A 90° rotation of A. UTPB is additionally removed.
 (C) Structure of 5' ETS and the 5' domain of U3 RNA.
 Same orientation as in B. (D) The ΔMtr4 EM density for 5' ETS and the 5' domain of U3 RNA.
 (E) H1.
 (F) H2 and H3.
 A view of the mouth.
 (G) H4 and H7.
 (H) Ha and Hb.
 (I) H6, H8 and H9.
 (J) Imp3 binds at the junction of H6, H7, Ha and Hb.
 Two perpendicular views are shown.
 (K) Hc and Hd.
-The 5' nucleotides G7 and G1111 of the 18S strands in Hc and Hd are labeled.DOI: http://dx.doi.org/10.7554/eLife.22086.020
+The 5' nucleotides G7 and G1111 of the 18S strands in Hc and Hd are labeled.

 U3 snoRNA is predicted to bind two sites (nt 281–291, nt 470–479) of 5' ETS and the 5' end (nt 9–25) and central region (nt 1139–1143) of 18S rRNA (Figure 6, Figure 6—figure supplement 1A) (Beltrame and Tollervey, 1992; Beltrame and Tollervey, 1995; Hughes, 1996; Sharma and Tollervey, 1999; Dutca et al., 2011; Marmier-Gourrier et al., 2011).
 Our structure reveals that U3 forms two helices Ha and Hb with 5' ETS and Hb is longer than predicted.
 U3 pairs with nt 9–16 of 18S into helix Hc, which is shorter than predicted (Hughes, 1996).
 Nucleotides 19–25 of 18S do not pair with U3 but form helix 3 in the 5' domain.
 The predicted interaction of U3 with nt 1139–1143 of 18S was not detected (Hughes, 1996).

-Surprisingly, we found that the 5' end region (nt 1–13) of U3 pairs with an unknown sequence into a helix, termed Hd, adjacent to Hc (
+Surprisingly, we found that the 5' end region (nt 1–13) of U3 pairs with an unknown sequence into a helix, termed Hd, adjacent to Hc (Figure 6, Figure 7C, Figure 7K, Figure 1—figure supplement 5B).
+Inspection of the unmodeled 18S RNA sequences suggest that the 5' arm of helix 27 (nt 1111–1123) could base pair with the U3 sequence into a 13-bp duplex that includes 2 mismatches and four wobble pairs.
+By forming the Hd helix with U3, the helix 27 sequence is positioned between the distant helices 26 and 28, consistent with their physical linkage (Figure 8C).
+In addition, this novel U3-18S interaction is conserved from yeast to humans (Figure 6—figure supplement 1B), which further supports the assignment.
+The U3-18S binding model is also consistent with the in vivo chemical probing result of U3 snoRNA (Méreau et al., 1997).

 ![Figure 8.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig8-v2.jpg)

 **Figure 8.:** (A) Diagram of pre-rRNA.
 25S RNA is omitted.
 Processing sites, four 18S domains and four U3 binding sites are labeled.
 (B) Assembled ribosome in 90S.
 The 5' domain, central domain, 3' major domain and 3' minor domain of 18S and their associated r-proteins are colored in yellow, green, orange and magenta, respectively.
 The color theme is also used in other panels.
 (C) Structure of 18S RNA in 90S.
 Dotted lines show connections between major domains.
 (D) The 18S RNA detected in 90S is mapped to 40S structure.
 The central domain is aligned to the structure in both panels B and C. (E) 18S RNA in 40S structure.
 Same view as in D. (F–G) The 18S RNA (F) and r-proteins (G) observed in 90S are mapped to 40S structure.
 Undetected RNAs and proteins are colored black and grey.
 Detected r-proteins are colored deep pink.
-(H) Structural separation between the 18S and 5' ETS RNA.DOI: http://dx.doi.org/10.7554/eLife.22086.021
+(H) Structural separation between the 18S and 5' ETS RNA.

 ![Figure 8—figure supplement 1.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig8-figsupp1-v2.jpg)

 **Figure 8—figure supplement 1.:** The secondary structure model is shown for 18S RNA in the mature ribosome and part of the ITS1.
 The modeled regions are shaded with different colors and the unmodeled regions are shaded grey.
 Except for the two U3 binding sites on the 5' end of 18S and helix 27, the RNA sequences of the same color generally assemble into native-like local structures in 90S.
 The differently colored RNA segments do not maintain a native alignment relative to each other.
 The pre-rRNA processing sites and helix numbers are labeled.
-The r-proteins and closely associated AFs are placed near their major binding site.DOI: http://dx.doi.org/10.7554/eLife.22086.022
+The r-proteins and closely associated AFs are placed near their major binding site.

-## Assembly of 5' ETS and U3 RNA
+### Assembly of 5' ETS and U3 RNA

 The 5' ETS RNA adopts a highly branched structure, in contrast to the compact and complicated fold of 18S RNA, and contacts mainly 5' ETS factors (Figure 7A–D).
 H1, H8 and H9 are located at the surface of 90S structure, H2, H3, H6 and H7 point their tips to the surface, while H4 and four U3 hybrid helices are deeply buried (Figure 7A–D).